How to Ride Mickey & Minnie’s Runaway Railway

 Mickey & Minnie’s Runaway Railway, the big new attraction now open in Toontown at Disneyland, uses a virtual queue and sells Individual Lightning Lane line-skipping access.
-This ride guide covers how to experience it (since there is no standby line), with strategy for successfully scoring spots in the VQ and buying an ILL for the Toontown ride.
+This guide covers how to ride it, with strategy for successfully scoring spots in the VQ and buying an ILL for the Toontown ride.
+(Updated February 21, 2023.)

 A comprehensive how to guide for a single ride probably sounds excessive.
 After all, isn’t it just a matter of lining up, waiting an hour or so, and sitting down?!
 Unfortunately, it is not.
 Instead, Mickey & Minnie’s Runaway Railway uses protocol and procedures that debuted a few years ago for Star Wars: Rise of the Resistance.